Educator stories

 Students: 423, 12% are Aboriginal and/or Torres Strait Islander students, 7% have a language background other than English (LBOTE).

-Eglinton Public School employs a teacher four days a week to deliver Small Group Tuition (SGT) sessions for literacy and numeracy within the learning and support framework.
+Eglinton Public School employs a teacher 4 days a week to deliver Small Group Tuition (SGT) sessions for literacy and numeracy within the learning and support framework.
 The school values the expertise of the teacher whose deep knowledge of content supports the effectiveness of the tailored approach.

 Session structure